gwr3n/skp/README.md

 This repository contains Java and Python code to reproduce the computational elements described in the work:

-R. Rossi, S. Prestwich, S. A. Tarim, "Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack Problem," working paper, 2025
+R. Rossi, S. Prestwich, S. A. Tarim, "Mixed-Integer Linear Programming Approximations for the Stochastic Knapsack Problem," [arXiv:2512.14912](https://arxiv.org/abs/2512.14912), 2025

 This guide maps paper components to code, shows how to build/run experiments, and points to curated CSV outputs under results/.